UEBT standard revision 2025 - 2026

 Strengthen approaches for continued engagement and continuous improvement.

-As defined in UEBT’s standards development procedure, at least one round of stakeholder consultation input will be held.
-This round of input will end on 31 August 2025.
-The standard revision should be finalised by the end of 2025.
+As defined in UEBT’s standards development procedure, at least one round of stakeholder consultation input should be held.
+This round of input ended on 31 August 2025.
+All comments received were considered carefully.
+A summary of comments and how they were addressed is available here.

 Since its founding, UEBT has offered a platform where companies committed to sourcing with respect for people and biodiversity, can share their experiences and insights, and where other affected stakeholders can also engage.